Leverage Definition

 When Trading using leverage it means that as a trader you can open trade positions which are bigger than if you were using only the amount of money in your account without leverage.

 With leverage you can use your money which's in your trading account to borrow from your broker through what's known as leverage.
-For example, if you have a account with $100 - you can use your $100 & borrow using the leverage ratio of 1:100, which means that you'll borrow $100 from your broker for every $1 in your account and after leverage you'll have $100*(1:100 Leverage) = $10,000.
+For example, if you have a account with $100 - you can use your $100 & borrow using the leverage option of 1:100, which means that you'll borrow $100 dollars from your broker for every $1 in your account and after leverage you'll have $100*(1:100 Leverage) = $10,000 dollars.

-leverage is written in the form of a ratio:
+leverage is represented in the format of a ratio:

 For example leverage 1:100 or 1:50 or 1:10